Joey Votto Player Props: Reds vs. Nationals

-After going 1-for-4 with a home run and two RBI in his most recent game, Joey Votto and the Cincinnati Reds face the Washington Nationals (who will start Patrick Corbin) at 11:05 AM ET on Tuesday.
+Joey Votto -- 1-for-4 with a home run and two RBI in his most recent game -- will be in action for the Cincinnati Reds versus the Washington Nationals, with Josiah Gray on the hill, on July 5 at 7:05 PM ET.

-In his previous game, he hit a home run while going 1-for-4 against the Nationals.
+In his last game, he notched a home run while going 1-for-4 against the Nationals.

 Joey Votto Game Info & Props vs. the Nationals